Chapter 1- Bodies at Scene

 “Yeah, except the male female thing seems random.”
 John paused.
 “Thirty males; thirty three females.
 Ages seem all over the place but they’re just estimates.”

 “Still strange, ” Mary interjected.
 “Clothing seems random.
 Some are dressed more formally while others are in everyday duds.”

 “And, two have nothing.
 They’re all facing up though.
 But, then some have pieces of a wardrobe missing,” John went on.
 “The officer first to scene has a run down of everyone.
 Plenty of pics available.
 I send them to your phone.”

 “They want to start bagging them up, ” Mary said pointing to those just outside circle.
 “It’s going to rain soon.”

 “I think I’ve seen enough.
-The smell is overwhelming.”
-John exclaimed.
+The smell is too much.”
+John concluded.

 They were wearing full head masks but they didn’t help much.
-John backed away followed by Mary.
-The field was mostly grass but after walking around the perimeter of the circles, John and Mary split up to examine the woods.
+John backed away and Mary followed.
+The field was mostly grass.
+After walking around the perimeter of the circles, John and Mary split up to examine the woods.
 As they entered the woods where there was markings, the process of removing bodies began.
-Each body was to be circled in paint, bagged and removed.
-The process might take some time.
+Each body was to be traced before bagging.
+The process might take a while.

-Detectives Mary Knolls and John Taylor both entered the area that officers found that was most likely where the bodies were brought in.
-Mary going first followed the trail of markers to what looked like a dirt road that hadn’t gotten much use in recent years.
+Detectives Mary Knolls and John Taylor entered the area that officers marked as the most likely way the bodies were brought into the field.
+Mary went first following a trail of markers to what looked like a dirt road that hadn’t gotten much use in recent years.
 There were some tire marks.
-Even though the officers had taken a cast and photographed the tracks.
-The photos were also sent to her phone but she took some photos herself with her phone.
+The officers had taken a cast and photographed the tracks Mary took a few shots on her phone..

 “Where does this road go?”
 Mary asked.